gsalomao/maxmq/README.md

 ### Roadmap
 Some of the features that are in the roadmap:
-- [ ] LDAP authentication
-- [ ] Redis, MySQL, PostgreSQL, MongoDB, HTTP authentication
 - [ ] Connection rate limit
 - [ ] Message rate limit
+- [ ] Redis, MySQL, PostgreSQL, MongoDB, HTTP authentication
 - [ ] MQTT bridge support
 - [ ] MQTT-SN protocol support
 - [ ] CoAP protocol support